lumail/lumail/README.md

 lumail2
 =======

-This repository contains a very primitive "email client".
-This is in quotes because right now the only thing that works is :
+This repository contains a work-in-progress email client, designed for console use, with fully integrated Lua scripting support.

-* Listing Maildirs.
+This project is a reimaginging of the previous [Lumail client](https://github.com/lumail/lumail/), which was initiated to improve both the core code and the user-presentation of that code:

-* Listing Messages within a particular Maildir.
+* The C++ core is much more consistent.
-* Viewing a single email-message.
+* The Lua extension support is much more consistent.
-   * Viewing the attachments associated with that message.
+* The more things that can be pusehd to Lua the better.

-There is zero support for:
+    * To allow customization.

-* Forwarding emails.
+    * To allow flexibility.

-* Replying to emails.
+The current status of the project is that navigation works across various modes (as `lumail` is a modal client), and there are primitives for composing mail, replying to mail, and forwarding mail.

-* Sending emails.
+Missing support at the moment is for things like:

 * Deleting emails.

-If you're familiar with the original [lumail project](http://lumail.org/) it should make sense, otherwise it might not.
+* Sorting emails.

 User-Interface
 --------------

-The user-interface will be familiar to users of lumail 1.x, the only obvious changes is the status-panel which can display persistent output, under the control of Lua, and the addition of new display-modes.
+The user-interface will be familiar to users of lumail 1.x, the only obvious change is the addition of the status-panel which can display persistent output, under the control of Lua, and the addition of new display-modes.

 It should be noted that all of the display-modes are created/maintained by Lua code, which means it is possible to create very flexible and customized output.